menu

 swarmofrats

 Of course, this can also hold true for the less popular competitive formats that Standard and Modern players might not be as up to date on.
 Pauper has been increasing in popularity lately, with price increases on Chainer's Edict and Oubliette signifying real demand for a cheaper version of the Modern/Legacy experience.
-We've mentioned Journey to Nowhere before on Cartel Aristocrats, and using this method can check out the Pauper players who have been jamming the card in lists with Form of the Mulldrifter, Lone Missionary, and Preordain.
+We've mentioned Journey to Nowhere before on Cartel Aristocrats, and using this method can check out the Pauper players who have been jamming the card in lists with Mulldrifter, Lone Missionary, and Preordain.
 All of those are excellent picks that may have gone unnoticed if you locked yourself into Standard or EDH exclusively.

 journeytonowhere